 Bobby Locke will forever be remembered for addressing the ball with his feet closed to the putt's path.
-His back foot was pulled back a couple of inches or so to ensure a backstroke which went inside the putt line, and a throughstroke also from the inside.
-This led to the equally noticeable hooded face on the way back.
-You will notice that this of course promotes Locke's policy to "never cut a putt."
+He pulled his right foot back a couple of inches to close his stance and ensure a backstroke which went inside the putt line then he would strike the ball with a sharp rap and a closed clubface.
+This meant he could keep to his greatest tip of all: "never cut a putt."

-Locke revelled in keeping the putter low to the ground, brushing the tops of the grass blades in a bid to avoid sidespin.
-Locke's technique of delivering a foolproof, unflappable roll on the ball also gave him great distance control, with the ball constantly rolling smoothly, and without much deviation, towards the hole.
+Locke believed in keeping the putter low to the ground, brushing the tops of the grass blades in a bid to avoid sidespin.
+His technique of delivering a repeatable, unflappable roll on the ball also gave him great distance control, with the ball constantly rolling smoothly, and without much deviation, towards the hole.

 You will in some ways find Locke's beliefs on reading greens similar to Nick Faldo's: "All putts are straight putts.
 If the contour of the green creates a right to left breaking putt, you aim at a point where you believe the ball will begin to turn toward the hole and hit the putt straight at that point."

-The mentality which Locke employed when putting enabled him to believe that the hole was bigger than it actually appeared to the naked eye.
+This simplified approach enabled him to believe that the hole was bigger than it actually appeared to the naked eye.
 Locke felt the hole had four 'doors' - a front, left, right, and back door.
 Locke would see it that if he aimed for the front door he had three chances of sinking the putt.
-There was also a large emphasis on confidence over the ball, saying that "second guesses in putting are fatal."
+He also greatly emphasized confidence over the ball, just the same as Brad Faxon, saying: "second guesses in putting are fatal."

 Solid contact was just as important to Locke - something that he believed most golfers could do better.
 Doing this exercise from the man himself should see you strike your putts more consistently: "Look at the ball's original position until the ball itself vanishes from sight.
 If your head moves, everything is for naught."